 Taxi

-I will be straightforward with this: if you plan to take a taxi from Piraeus Port to Athens City Center, make sure to pre-book it.
+I will be straightforward with this: if you are planning to take a taxi from Piraeus Port to Athens City Center, make sure to pre-book it.

 I don’t know why, but the situation with the taxis in the port is a real mess.